Stability-AI/stable-audio-tools/TRAINING_FOR_NOOBS.md

   * Too many Epochs (and similarly, too many total Steps) = the model is likely to overfit.
 Imagine someone going to "normal" school up to the 4th grade, and then being sent to a specialized school where they only learned about how to play modern jazz trumpet: they'd probably not be very good at many "normal" tasks, while excelling at modern jazz trumpet, and they'd be likely to interpret everything they experienced after graduation in the context of modern jazz trumpet.
   * Too few Epochs (and similarly, too few total Steps) = the model is likely to underfit.
 Imagine someone going to "normal" school up to the 4th grade, and then being sent to a specialized school where they only learned about how to play modern jazz trumpet, but then you pull them out of school after one week: they'd probably not suffer from "forgetting" everything from "normal" school, but they'd also have learned so little about modern jazz trumpet that they might not be much better than their peers who never studied modern jazz trumpet.
 * You should use the largest Batch Size you can fit into VRAM, as a general rule.
-  * Try to not use extremely small Batch Size values, such as 1, because the model is more likely to learn well from Batch Sizes of about 8 to 32.
+  * Try to not use extremely small Batch Size values, such as 1, because the model is more likely to learn well from larger Batch Sizes.
+Consider a Batch Size of 8 if you're just starting out, then increase the Batch Size until you get an OOM (out of memory) error, then decrease the Batch Size until you no longer get OOM errors.
-  * Try to not use extremely large Batch Size values, such as 512, because the model is more likely to learn well from Batch Sizes of about 8 to 32.
+  * Do not use a Batch Size of 1 if at all possible!
+It is much better to have a minimum Batch Size of 2.
   * Try to use only Batch Size, and to not use Gradient Accumulation, whenever feasible.
 * Some Optimizer + Scheduler combinations can figure out the appropriate Learning Rate for you.
 Even better: some Optimizer + Scheduler combinations can figure out the appropriate Learning Rate and the best way to adjust the Learning Rate over time, so you don't have a constant Learning Rate.